domeengine/dome/docs/plugins/index.md

 You have access to a subset of the [Wren slot API](https://wren.io/embedding/slots-and-handles.html) in order to access parameters and return values in foreign methods.
 The methods are incredibly well documented in the [Wren public header](https://github.com/wren-lang/wren/blob/main/src/include/wren.h), so we will not be documenting the functions here.

+You do not need to include the `wren.h` header in your application, as `dome.h` includes everything you need.

 ### Acquisition